-The income tax treaty between Georgia and Iceland entered into force on 31 December 2015.
-The treaty, signed 13 May 2015, is the first of its kind between the two countries.
+The income and capital tax treaty between Georgia and Hong Kong will enter into force on 1 July 2021.
+The treaty, signed by Georgia on 25 September 2020 and by Hong Kong on 5 October 2020, is the first of its kind between the two jurisdictions.

 The treaty covers Georgian profit tax, income tax, and property tax, and covers Hong Kong profits tax, salaries tax, and property tax.

 If a person, other than an individual, is considered resident in both Contracting Parties, the competent authorities will determine the person's residence for the purpose of the arrangement through mutual agreement, having regard to its place of effective management, the place where it is incorporated or otherwise constituted, and any other relevant factors.
 If no agreement is reached, such person shall not be entitled to any relief or exemption from tax provided by the arrangement, except to the extent and in such manner as may be agreed upon by the competent authorities of both Contracting Parties.